Privacy Policy

 We will share your personal data obtained through our application process with our KYC ID verification partner for the purposes of verifying your identity.

-We offer additional products, including warranty, and your personal data may be passed to the providers of these additional products for the purposes of providing you with these products.
+We may offer additional products and services, including warranty, either directly or on behalf of our partners, and your personal data may be passed to the providers of these additional products for the purposes of providing you with these products.
 You can control whether this happens when speaking to your car buying expert.
 These providers may carry out additional credit reference searches against you.

 Please note that we or our warranty provider may contact you directly to discuss renewals of your warranty, if relevant.